 Most people know that health savings accounts (HSAs) are a source of tax-free money to pay out-of-pocket medical expenses.
-But if you plan carefully, HSAs can also be a valuable source of retirement savings, providing a triple tax benefit that is even better than a 401(k).
+But if you plan carefully, HSAs can also be a valuable source of retirement savings, providing a triple tax benefit that’s even better than a 401(k).

 Medical care is a big part of retirement spending.
-Fidelity Investments estimates that a 65-year-old couple will need about $285,000 to cover health care expenses in retirement — including Medicare premiums, copayments, deductibles and prescription drug costs.
+Fidelity Investments estimates that a 65-year-old couple retiring in 2022 will need about $315,000 to cover health care expenses in retirement — including Medicare premiums, copayments, deductibles and prescription drug costs.

-In 2023, the policy must have a deductible of at least $1,400 for self-only coverage or $2,800 for family coverage.
-You can contribute up to $3,550 in 2020 if you have self-only health insurance coverage or $7,100 for family coverage, plus an extra $1,000 if you’re 55 or older.
-Plus, many employers contribute to employees’ accounts — an average of $773 for Fidelity’s employer plans.
+In 2023, the policy must have a deductible of at least $1,500 for self-only coverage or $3,000 for family coverage.
+You can contribute up to $3,850 in 2023 if you have self-only insurance coverage or $7,750 for family coverage, plus an extra $1,000 if you’re 55 or older.
+Plus, many employers contribute to employees’ accounts — an average of $870 for Fidelity’s employer plans.